By Luis A. Marrero, M.A. RODP, LLP

 - Reassess the meaning and role of work and organizations

-- Test the assumptions of techniques aimed at designing and implementing solutions; and when appropriate, consider emerging and more promising positive and meaning-based methods
+- Test the assumptions of techniques aimed at designing and implementing solutions; and when appropriate, consider emerging and more promising positive and meaning-centered methods

 - Challenge the belief that the ultimate goal of organizations is to make profit at any cost.
 We believe that we need to phase out the emphasis on — and the drive for — efficiency and profit with the more responsible and practical goals of meaningfulness and prosperity.
 It must be said that efficiency and profit are important and have their place, but not to the point where they undermine the social good.